aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 ## **Access Slide by ID**

 Each slide in a presentation has a unique ID associated with it.
 You can use the [getSlideById](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#getSlideById-long-) method (exposed by the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class) to target that ID.
-This Javascript code shows you how to provide a valid slide ID and access that slide through the [getSlideById](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#getSlideById-long-) method:
+This JavaScript code shows you how to provide a valid slide ID and access that slide through the [getSlideById](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#getSlideById-long-) method:

 ```javascript
 // Instantiates a Presentation object that represents a presentation file